-You must register with the US Department of State STEP program.
+You must register with the U.S. Embassy in Yaoundé, on Avenue Rosa Parks (see contact information on page 6).
 This will enable you to receive e-mail updates on travel and security from the US Embassy.
 Dickinson staff in Cameroon will facilitate registering with the embassy authorities.